SkillsFundingAgency/ER-View-Education-Record-API-Integration-Example/README.md

 Please reach out to educationrecord.betasupport@education.gov.uk for full test instructions, testflight access, and client credentials.

-There are two integration patterns currently on offer.
-These are known as Pattern A and Pattern B and both are detailed below.
+There are three integration patterns currently on offer.
+These are known as Pattern A, B and C and are detailed below.
 Pattern A is slightly more technical work but should offer a much improved user experience for the user.
 Pattern B is offered in realisation that different MI vendors will work at different delivery speeds and their customers will require a mechanism to view this data if they cannot achieve that natively in their chosen MIS product.
+Pattern C allows the website to ask the DfE if a learner, with a mobile phone number, has an education record.
+If they do to display a code and ask the DfE to send a push notification to the learners phone where they simply authorise sharing.
 These APIs are detailed in the following swagger link. https://api.sandbox.view-education-record.education.gov.uk/swagger/index.html

 We would invite MIS developers into our testflight versions of the app - we have slightly more features which are in active development.